easypaysy/easypaysy.github.io/_posts/2019-12-01-why-easypaysy.md

 Yet, here we are, a decade after Bitcoin was born, still sending and receiving money using Bitcoin addresses.

-Easypaysy comes to offer a way out of this terrible UX, that scares so many potential users away, forcing them to keep their fund at a exchange, for (logical) fear of mismanaging and losing them.
+Easypaysy comes to offer a way out of this terrible UX, that scares so many potential users away, forcing them to keep their funds at a exchange, for (logical) fear of mismanaging and losing them.

 This is still the beginning of the journey.